Carmel Art Association

 The Carmel Art Association, a non-profit organization, has a long and proud heritage.
 Many of its early members were among the great early California artists including notables Armin Hansen, William Ritschel, Paul Dougherty, Mary DeNeale Morgan, Percy Gray, Francis McComas, E. CharIton Fortune, John O’Shea and many more.
 The purpose and spirit of the Association’s founding members continues today and it has retained its identity as an artist owned and operated sales gallery for over 95 years.

-The Carmel Art Association is governed by a fifteen-member Board of Directors, each serving two to four-year terms.
+The Carmel Art Association is governed by a fifteen-member Board of Directors, each serving four-year terms.
 Each year five Board Members rotate off the Board, making way for five new Board Members.

-2023 Board Members: Joaquin Turner, President; Cindy Wilbur, Vice President; Sibyl Johnson, Secretary; Chris Sawyer, Treasurer; plus, Jeffrey Becom, Sarah Healey, Peggy Jelmini, Craig Lauterbach, Melissa Lofton, Carol Parker, Dennis Peak, Robin Sawyer, Dennis Stanford, Jan Wagstaff.
+2024 Board Members: Jeff Becom, President; Cindy Wilbur, Vice President; Kathleen Crocetti, Secretary; Chris Sawyer, Treasurer; plus, Ann Artz, Jessica Bovert, Sarah Healey, Sibyl Johnson, Craig Lauterbach, Melissa Lofton, Robin Sawyer, Dennis Stanford, Joaquin Turner, Jan Wagstaff.

 The gallery continues to win awards each year, most recently: “The Award of Excellence” (Carmel Chamber of Commerce), “Golden Pine Cone Award” (The Carmel Pine Cone), “Best Art Gallery in Monterey County” (Monterey County Weekly), and “First Place for Best Art Gallery” (Monterey Herald Readers Choice Awards).